These are the best places to travel this summer

 Detour: For the most photogenic scenery, Hope Valley, 22 miles south of South Lake Tahoe, is awash in orange and yellow each fall.
 Lace up your hiking boots for the colorful but moderately tough 12-mile out-and-back Burnside Lake Trail.

-12. Hop a gondola in the Heavenly Village
+10. Hop on a gondola in the Heavenly Village

-From mid-June to early September, weather permitting, one of the best things to do in Lake Tahoe is take a gondola ride.
-A gondola ride at Heavenly ski resort isn’t cheap (adult tickets start at $59 per person), but the views are so expansive and blue that even wilting toddlers and bored teens will be impressed.
+A gondola ride at Heavenly ski resort isn’t cheap (adult tickets start at $79 per person), but the views are so expansive and blue that even wilting toddlers and bored teens will be impressed.
 Each gondola lifts eight passengers in a four-sided glass cabin, granting bird’s-eye views along the way.
-The observation deck at the top, an incredibly scenic 9136ft (2785m), is ideal for a group photo.
+The observation deck at the top, an incredibly scenic 9136ft, is ideal for a group photo.

 Planning tip: The temperature can be very different at the top of the gondola.
-Even if it’s warm when you hop on, dressing in layers will help you stay comfortable at the top.
+Even if it’s warm when you hop on, dressing in layers will help you stay comfortable in the air.

 With an average snowfall of over 400 inches, Tahoe undergoes a powdery facelift that converts it into a winter terrain park from December to March (though with enough snow, ski season can extend well into May).
 Proximity to several modern alpine resorts such as Heavenly, Palisades, Kirkwood, Sierra-at-Tahoe and Mt Rose thrills visitors with over 11,000 acres of groomed and powder downhill runs.
 Trouble deciding?
 Heavenly has great views with an easy-access gondola.
 The 1960 Winter Olympics venue Palisades has runs at a variety of difficulty levels.
 Isolated Kirkwood, away from the lake, also collects epic snowfall.
 This last resort is the place for devoted snowheads.

 For a slower pace than downhill skiing, Kirkwood and Hope Valley have groomed cross-country skiing trails.
-Make sure to limber up though, as it’s a harder workout than downhill skiing.
-Five of California’s SNO-Parks are located around Lake Tahoe and numerous state parks offer snowshoe trails, sledding hills, and trailhead access for snowmobiling and dog-sledding.
+Make sure to limber up though, as it’s a more challenging workout than downhill skiing.
+Five of California’s SNO-Parks are located around Lake Tahoe, and numerous state parks offer snowshoe trails, sledding hills and trailhead access for snowmobiling and dog-sledding.
 Snowball fights are encouraged.

 Planning tip: If you’re visiting Lake Tahoe on a budget and plan to spend a lot of time on the slopes, the IKON Session Pass can help you save on lift tickets.